-Part of historic Winston-Salem, North Carolina this unique tavern was all the rage of its time.
-Salem Tavern provided a place of comfort and joy for locals of the time period.
-It was a shelter for travelers including famous presidents such as George Washington.
-Through the years it has been turned into a museum.
+Currently operated as part of the Old Salem Museums, Salem Tavern was integral to life in Old Salem.
+The tavern provided a place of comfort and joy for locals of the time and was a shelter for travelers including George Washington.
+Through the years it has been turned into a museum, which is part of the Old Salem Museums Tour.
 It is currently listed on the National Register of Historical Places.

 Backstory and Context

 The tavern was owned by the local Moravian Church who operated it along with a few locals.
-Many important meetings town meetings and gathering met at this tavern.
 The most famous visitor of the tavern was George Washington who stayed there in 1791.
 During this time he was touring the local battlefields and stayed at the tavern for two evenings.
 The tavern soon became known as a local town spot and commercial center.
 People often came to Winston-Salem to trade and this was a great place for them to rest along their journey.
 In addition to being a place of hospitality, the tavern served an important political ground.
 At the tavern people payed taxes and made deals with the local political officers of the time.
 The tavern also served as an election polling place.

 The tavern was sold in the year 1850 and would continue to change owners through the years.
-It finally stopped operating as a hotel in the year of 1890.
+It finally stopped operating as a hotel in 1890.
 In the 1950s the building was granted to the Wachovia Historical Society.
-It is currently leased to Old Salem Inc. who continually keep it updated and preserved.
-Since becoming restored it is now operating as a museum for visitors.
+It is currently leased to Old Salem Inc. who continually keep it updated and preserved and operate the building as a public museum.
 This tavern serves as a reminder of the extraordinary architecture of the south during the 19th century.
 It was added to the National Register of Historical Places in 1966.

 Salem Tavern Museum.
 Old Salem. http://www.oldsalem.org/building/salem-tavern-museum/.